Where to see the solar eclipse

 The views will be incredible at Brasstown Valley Resort and Spa.

-A two-hour drive from Atlanta and Chattanooga, Tennessee, this mountain resort offers log cottages and spa suites to put the romance in the eclipse experience.
+A two-hour drive from Atlanta and Chattanooga, Tennessee, this mountain resort offers log cottages and one spa suite to put the romance in the eclipse experience.

 When you're not gazing to the heavens, Brasstown Valley Resort has terrestrial distractions such as golf, tennis, riding, fishing and hiking -- and the Appalachian Trail is on your doorstep.